-Even though DVCLive does not require DVC, they can integrate in several useful ways:
+Even though DVCLive does not require DVC, they can integrate in a couple useful ways:

 We will refer to a training script (

 If you use one of the supported ML Frameworks, you can jump to its corresponding page to find an example usage.